Alfred-Sabitzer/microk8s-ubuntu/setup/Istio/egress/README.md

-# Istio egress — rook-ceph
+# Istio egress for observability and rook

 Purpose
-- Allow workloads in namespace `rook-ceph` to reach specific external Ceph hosts:
+- Allow workloads in namespace `rook-ceph` and `observability` to reach specific external Ceph hosts:
   - 192.168.0.191
   - 192.168.0.192
   - 192.168.0.193